qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 You can also set the "Data Url" for a layer in QGIS (Layer Properties &rarr; QGIS Server &rarr; Data Url) to a string of the form

-    wms:<service_url>#<layername>
+    wms:<service_url>#<layername>?<options>

-(for instance, `wms:http://wms.geo.admin.ch/?#ch.are.bauzonen`), and an external layer pointing to the specified WMS service will automatically be created for the corresponding QGIS layer.
+(for instance, `wms:http://wms.geo.admin.ch#ch.are.bauzonen?tiled=false`), and an external layer pointing to the specified WMS service will automatically be created for the corresponding QGIS layer.
 Note that this is currently only implemented for WMS layers.